nkohari/forge/README.md

 ## New in 11.0.0

 Along with most of the JavaScript community, Forge has moved away from CoffeeScript in favor of ES6 via Babel.
-If you need support for CoffeeScript, please use the [https://github.com/nkohari/forge/tree/0.10.x](0.10.x branch).
+If you need support for CoffeeScript, please use the [0.10.x branch](https://github.com/nkohari/forge/tree/0.10.x).
 Forge has also switched to [semver](http://semver.org/) for version numbers.

 ### Breaking changes!